tsagaanb/cs412/README.md

-Tester uesr information for the final Project:
+Tester user information for the final Project:

 **username:** helloword